4 - Evaluating models

 • Area under the ROC curve (for separation)

-There are more details on dynamics metrics at tidymodels.org.
+More details on dynamics metrics at tidymodels.org

-Converting to Events
+Converting to events

-For a specific evaluation time point \(\tau\), we convert the observed event time to a binary event/non-event version (if possible) (\(y_{i\tau} \in \{0, 1\}\)).
+For a specific evaluation time point \(\tau\), we convert the observed event time to a binary event/non-event version, if possible.

-\[ y_{i\tau} = \begin{cases} 1 & \text{if } t_{i} \leq \tau\text{ and event} \notag \\ 0 & \text{if } t_{i} \gt \tau \text{ and } either \notag \\ missing & \text{if } t_{i} \leq \tau\text{ and censored } \end{cases} \]
+\[ y_{i\tau} = \begin{cases} 0 & \text{if } \tau \lt t_{i} \text{ and } either \notag \\ 1 & \text{if } \tau \geq t_{i} \text{ and event} \notag \\ missing & \text{if } \tau \geq t_{i} \text{ and censored } \end{cases} \]

 Without censored data points, this conversion would yield appropriate performance estimates since no event outcomes would be missing.